 - Complete data quality checks in relation to student module outcomes including the application of outputs from ancillary processes such as Extenuating Circumstances Panels and Academic Misconduct Panels to student module results

 - Calculate progression outcomes and compensation for students in preparation for the DAB

 - Calculate awards for students in preparation for the DAB

 - Produce and publish reports for modules and courses to enable Review of Reports meetings to be held and in preparation for the DAB.
-Please note: on receipt of these reports Module Leaders are NOT expected to complete a line by line check of the module data as this is checked for transcription errors on input, however if any issues are identified please contact your Student Administrator
+Please note: on receipt of these reports Module Leaders are NOT expected to complete a line by line check of the module data as this is checked for transcription errors on input, however if any issues are identified please contact your Academic Administrator